 MEMBERS PRESENT:

 Councillors: Eddie Lavery (Chairman)

 Allan Kauffman (Vice-Chairman)

 David Allam

 Jazz Dhillon

 Michael Markham

 Carol Melvin

 John Morgan

 David Payne

-I DII Office and Dance and

 LBH Officers Present:

 James Rodger, Meg Hirani, Syed Shah, Sarah White and Nav Johal

 103. APOLOGIES FOR ABSENCE (Agenda Item 1)

 None.

+None.

 104. DECLARATIONS OF INTEREST IN MATTERS COMING BEFORE THIS

+104.

 MEETING (Agenda Item 2)

-,

 None.

-None.

 105. TO SIGN AND RECEIVE THE MINUTES OF THE MEETING - 6

-105.

 DECEMBER 2011 (Agenda Item 3)

+These were encoded to be an economic record

 These were agreed to be an accurate record.

+100

 106. MATTERS THAT HAVE BEEN NOTIFIED IN ADVANCE OR URGENT

 (Agenda Item 4)

-() ig a man in in

 None.

-Notice.

-407 TO CONFIDM THAT THE ITEMS OF PHOINESS MARKER BART 4 WILL

 107. TO CONFIRM THAT THE ITEMS OF BUSINESS MARKED PART 1 WILL

-BE CONSIDERED IN PUBLIC AND THAT THE ITEMS MARKED PART 2
+107. BE CONSIDERED IN PUBLIC AND THAT THE ITEMS MARKED PART 2

 WILL BE CONSIDERED IN PRIVATE (Agenda Item 5)

 Items marked part 1 were considered in public and items parked part 2 were

 considered in private.
 There were no part 2 items to consider.

-The state of the s

 108. LAND AT WILLOW FARM, JACKETS LANE, HAREFIELD -

-100. 57685/APP/2011/1450 (Agenda Item 6)
+57685/APP/2011/1450 (Agenda Item 6)

-31 003/AFF120 I II 1430 (Agenua Item 0)

-Decreased as a filled leading as a 14 Hz.
-W. W.
+$\mathbf{\nabla} \mathbf{\nabla} \mathbf{\nabla} \mathbf{\nabla} \mathbf{\nabla} \mathbf{\nabla} \mathbf{\nabla} \mathbf{\nabla} $

+Decrease of the least second

 Permanent use of the land as gypsy and traveller caravan site.

+1